databrickslabs/mosaic/docs/source/api/spatial-indexing.rst

 Spatial grid indexing is the process of mapping a geometry (or a point) to one or more cells (or cell ID) from the selected spatial grid.

-The grid system can be specified by using the spark configuration `spark.databricks.labs.mosaic.index.system`.
+The grid system can be specified by using the spark configuration `spark.databricks.labs.mosaic.index.system` before enabling Mosaic.

 The valid values are
 * `H3` - Good all-rounder for any location on earth